martheberget/timer/README.md

 ## Credit

 This project was built following a tutorial by Stephen Grider from [The Modern JavaScript Bootcamp Course (2022)](https://www.udemy.com/course/javascript-beginners-complete-tutorial/).
-Copyright &copy; Stephen Grider, the original author of this design.
+I've expanded on the prject by adding new features, fixing bugs and adding styling.

 ## Improvements